Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path Generation

 \methodname consists of the scheduler and the individual low-level motion planner $a_i\in A$ for a set of $A$ robots.
 The pseudocode of \methodname is given in \cref{alg:dCAB}.
-Initially, each low-level planner $i$ plans a path $p_i(s)$ from its start to goal in its own manifold-constrained configuration space $\mathbb{M}_i$ by calling $a_i.\Call{MotionPlan}{ }$, which assumes the robot $i$ is the only one in the environment. $\Call{MotionPlan}{ }$ uses a projection-based manifold-constrained PRM~\cite{kingston2019exploring-implicit-spaces-for-constrained} to return a path that avoids obstacles and satisfy constraints.
-Hence the path is specified by a set of intermediate configuration which are vertices in the roadmap.
-The scheduler collects all paths of the $A$ robots into a set $P$.
-The goal of the scheduler is to find \emph{schedules} \( s_1(t), \ldots, s_A(t) \) for every path \( p_i \) in $P$ such that there is no collision between robots or to determine that no collision-free schedule is possible and instruct the low-level planners to find a new path.
+Initially, each low-level planner $i$ plans a path $p_i(s)$ from its start to goal in its own manifold-constrained configuration space $\mathbb{M}_i$ by calling $a_i.\Call{QueryPRM}{ }$, which assumes the robot $i$ is the only robot in the environment.

+\begin{remark}[Individual low-level motion planner] Each robot constructs its own projection-based manifold-constrained PRM~\cite{kingston2019exploring-implicit-spaces-for-constrained}, assuming it is the only robot in the environment.
+A path, $p$, is then obtained as a sequence of vertices in this PRM, with its \textbf{length}, $|p|$, defined by the number of vertices.
+Throughout this paper, when we refer to the \textbf{path vertex} or \textbf{path edge} of a robot, we specifically mean the corresponding vertex or edge in the PRM. \end{remark}